Krish-Khatri/doubly-linked-list/README.md

      than or equal to B.
   2. If run A dominates run B then run B can and should be removed from the list.

+The class also provides an array where the elements of the array point to entries in the list.